 To manage problems related to yield stress, engineers and scientists rely on a variety of formulas dealing with the mechanical behavior of materials.
 Ultimate stress, whether it is tension, compression, shearing or bending, is the highest amount of stress a material can withstand.
 Yield stress is the stress value at which plastic deformation occurs.
-Although important in engineering calculations, an accurate value for yield stress can be difficult to pinpoint.
+An accurate value for yield stress can be difficult to pinpoint.

 Young's Modulus is the slope of the elastic portion of the stress-strain curve for the material being analyzed.
 Engineers develop stress-strain curves by performing repeated tests on material samples and compiling the data.
 Calculating Young's Modulus (E) is as simple as reading a stress and strain value from a graph and dividing the stress by the strain.

-Stress (sigma) is related to strain (epsilon) through the following equation:
+Stress (sigma) is related to strain (epsilon) through the equation: sigma = E x epsilon.

 This relationship is only valid in regions where Hooke's Law is valid.
 Hooke's Law states that a restorative force is present in an elastic material that is proportional to the distance the material has been stretched.
 Since yield stress is the point where plastic deformation occurs, it marks the end of the elastic range.
-You can use this equation to estimate a yield stress value.
+Use this equation to estimate a yield stress value.

 To distinguish this approximation from other calculations, engineers sometimes call this the "offset yield stress."